Colorado Mountain Gardener: The Superb Monarch Butterfly

 Colorado has a wide range of orange-colored butterflies.
 You’ll be able to establish a

-monarch butterfly by the black veins on the wings along with the intense
+monarch butterfly by the black veins on the wings along the intense

 orange coloration.
-In addition they have white spots on the sides of the wings.
+In addition have white spots on the sides of the wings.
 The

 wingspan normally ranges from 3-4 inches lengthy.
 You’ll be able to establish if the butterfly